heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 As new versions of Nakama, or CockroachDB, become available you might want to upgrade.
 Docker makes upgrading easy, as all you need to do is pull down a new version of the container image.

 !!! note "Schema migration"
-    When upgrading to a new version of Nakama, the process in the `docker-compose.yml` performs a migration of your data to the new database schema.
+    When upgrading to a new version of Nakama, the process in the `docker-compose.yml` performs a migration of your data to the new database schema automatically.

-you can pull down the most recent Nakama image and allow Docker Compose to perform the data migration.
+You can pull down the most recent Nakama image and allow Docker Compose to perform the data migration.

 ```shell fct_label="Shell"
 docker-compose down # top and remove both the Nakama and CockroachDB containers